Kyagara/equinox/README.md

   - Teamfight Tactics
   - Valorant
   - Legends of Runeterra
-- Data Dragon (Incomplete)
-- Community Dragon (Incomplete)
+- Data Dragon and Community Dragon (Incomplete)
 - Caching
+- Retry on 429

 ## Todo

 - More tests for the client
-- Rate limit with Redis support and internal store
+- Rate limit
 - Improve DDragon/CDragon support
+- Maybe more logging

 ## Usage